eva-robillard/eva-robillard.github.io/renew.md

 In order to run our work, please first [download the Renew software](http://www.renew.de).

+* Note: For this work, the version Renew 4.1 was used. *

 # Process

 ### Step 1 : Download the simulation software Renew